 5. Preparing for the Unknown

 With the evolving nature of cyber threats (Issue 50), pen testing is crucial for staying ahead of emerging risks.
-It helps in understanding how new types of attacks might impact medical devices, ensuring that security evolves in tandem with the threat landscape.
+It helps understand how new attacks might impact medical devices, ensuring that security evolves with the threat landscape.

 6. Emergency Response Planning